 There are many, many types of flu.
 Each year, researchers and public health officials determine which strains seem like they’re going to be a threat, and formulate a vaccine that protects against those strains.
 To stay protected against the latest flu risks, you must keep your shots up to date.

-According to the Centers for Disease Control and Prevention, three kinds of flu viruses commonly circulate among people today: influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses.
-The 2015–2016 flu shot is made to protect against virus strains that are similar to ones we've seen in recent years: an A/California/7/2009 (H1N1) pdm09-like virus; an A/Switzerland/9715293/2013 (H3N2)-like virus; and a B/Phuket/3073/2013-like virus.
+According to the Centers for Disease Control and Prevention, three or four kinds of flu viruses commonly circulate among people today: influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses.
+The 2020-2021 flu shot has been updated to protect against three virus strains: A/Guangdong-Maonan/SWL1536/2019 (H1N1) pdm09-like virus, A/Hong Kong/2671/2019 (H3N2)-like virus, and B/Washington/02/2019 (B/Victoria lineage)-like virus.

-No. Your flu shot is either made with dead (deactivated) flu virus or, in the case of the recombinant flu vaccine, with no actual virus at all.
+Your flu shot is either made with dead (deactivated) flu virus or, in the case of the recombinant flu vaccine, with no actual virus at all.
 You may have some side effects after getting your shot, but those are usually limited to pain or swelling around the site of the injection.
 In rare cases, you may have a low-grade fever or mild muscle aches, but these are side effects, and not the flu.

-Yes!
 For a while, doctors were cautioning people with egg allergies to stay away from the flu vaccine, but this seems to have been unnecessary.
 The American Academy of Allergy, Asthma, and Immunology recently stated that “no special precautions are required for the administration of influenza vaccine to egg-allergic patients, no matter how severe the egg allergy.”
 If you’re really concerned about an allergic reaction, talk to your doctor.
 He or she may be able to get you an egg-free flu shot.